If you are not familiar with this delicacy, you may be wondering, should feta cheese smell sour?

 Why Does Feta Cheese Smell Sour?

-Many kinds of cheese have their own unique smell, but feta is undoubtedly near the top of the list when it comes to unpleasant odors.
+Many kinds of cheese have their unique smell, but feta is undoubtedly near the top of the list when it comes to unpleasant odors.

 So, what causes feta cheese to smell sour?